Cross Validation for Penalized Quantile Regression with a Case-Weight Adjusted Solution Path: Introduction

 However, loss functions for general modeling procedures may not yield such simple optimality conditions as squared error loss does, and result in more complex relation between the fitted values and the observed responses.
 In general, the LOO predicted values may not be related to the full data fit in closed form.
 Consequently, the computation needed for LOO CV becomes generally intensive as LOO prediction has to be made for each of $n$ cases separately given each candidate penalty parameter.

-In this paper we focus on LOO CV for penalized M-estimation with nonsmooth loss functions, in particular, quantile regression with ridge penalty (QRRP).
+In this paper we focus on LOO CV for penalized M-estimation with nonsmooth loss functions, in particular, quantile regression with ridge penalty.
 Quantile regression \citep{Koenker1978} can provide a comprehensive description of the conditional distribution of the response variable given a set of covariates, and it has become an increasingly popular tool to explore the data heterogeneity \citep{Koenker40ys}.
 Extreme quantiles can also be used for outlier detection \citep{quantile_outliers}.
-Penalized quantile regression is specifically suited for analysis of high-dimensional heterogeneous data.
+Penalized quantile regression is particularly useful for analyzing high-dimensional heterogeneous data.

 The check loss for quantile regression with a pre-specified quantile parameter $\tau \in (0,1)$ is defined as

 Unlike squared error loss, the check loss is nondifferentiable at 0 as is shown in Figure \ref{ql_plot}.